Virginia Carry Information

 • Dumfries (town) - all carry (open and concealed with CHP) prohibited in Town Council Chambers only.
 The ordinance is poorly written and has confusing language about putting signs in parks and recreation and community centers, but those are not prohibited locations per the Town Council's public statement of intent when the ordinance was passed.
 A violation is a Class 1 misdemeanor (up to a $2,500 fine and/or up to 12 months in jail).

-• Fairfax (city) - all carry (open and concealed with CHP) prohibited in local government buildings, parks, and community and recreation centers.
-There is no prohibition for permitted events.
-A violation is a Class 4 misdemeanor (up to a $250 fine and no jail time).
+• Fairfax (city) - all carry (open and concealed with CHP) prohibited in local government buildings, parks, and community and recreation centers, and permitted events and adjacent streets.
+A violation will be a Class 1 misdemeanor (up to a $2,500 fine and/or up to 12 months in jail).

 • Fairfax (county) - all carry (open and concealed with CHP) prohibited in local government buildings, parks, community and recreation centers, and permitted events and adjacent streets.
 Exception for Bull Run shooting facility.
 Carry is prohibited on School Board property.
 A violation is a Class 1 misdemeanor (up to a $2,500 fine and/or up to 12 months in jail).